konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 - Take a look at customer requests, and analyse them carefully.
 You want to distinguish between what customers ask for, and what they actually need
 - Communicate with users to let them know that you're working on their issues.
 Even if it's not strictly speaking a docs issue, your communication skills can help product management and support reassure customers who are waiting for new features
 - You shouldn’t forget your existing members.
 You need to ensure that they are still experiencing the value they were promised
+- We should always be optimizing for developer joy